 ReNew ELP has announced its plans to build and operate new plastic recycling plants in the UK, using a breakthrough technology to chemically recycle end-of-life plastics into valuable oils and chemicals.

 ReNew ELP will be bringing a new hydrothermal upgrading technology to the UK.
 The patented process uses water at high pressure and high temperatures to chemically recycle a wide range of feedstocks – including end-of-life plastics and used tyres– into stable synthetic oils and valuable chemicals.

-Richard Daley, Managing Director, said: “Around 6% of global oil and gas output is used in the production of plastics annually, but of the 311 million tonnes of plastics produced each year only 5% is currently recycled, with much of the remainder ending up in landfill or polluting our oceans and fragile global ecosystems.
+Daley added: “Around 6% of global oil and gas output is used in the production of plastics annually, but of the 311 million tonnes of plastics produced each year only 5% is currently recycled, with much of the remainder ending up in landfill or polluting our oceans and fragile global ecosystems.

 “Our technology provides an innovative solution to the global problem of end-of-life plastic disposal and contributes to the creation of a circular economy.

 “The process achieves in 20 minutes what takes nature 200 million years.
 Our technology is unique when compared to every other thermal conversion process, as it uses water as the ‘agent of change’, so the plant can operate at far lower temperatures making it more efficient than pyrolysis or gasification.

 “In addition, there is no need to dry the feedstock prior to treatment, which significantly reduces operating costs versus alternative technologies, and the process does not produce dioxins or other toxic compounds.”

 ReNew ELP’s patented Catalytic Hydrothermal Reactor (Cat-HTR) technology was developed by Australian company Licella over the past 10 years and has already been extensively tested at a pilot plant in Australia.